 Product personalization at a mass scale is another great way to increase sales opportunities.

 11. Automated B2B transactions

-As the B2B segment is evolving, more focus is going to be paid on B2B eCommerce trends.
-It means more automation, more automated accounts payable, more reordering, more integration of multichannel selling, and so on.
+As the B2B segment evolves, more focus will be paid to B2B eCommerce trends.
+It means more automation, automated accounts payable, more reordering, more integration of multichannel selling, and so on.

-In a nutshell, whether you’re serving B2C or B2B eCommerce segments, make sure you adopt the latest technology to solve the pain points of your clients.
+In a nutshell, whether you’re serving B2C or B2B eCommerce segments, make sure you adopt the latest technology to solve your clients’ pain points.

-The world of eCommerce is rapidly evolving to meet the customers’ preferences and beat the competition.
-From embracing emerging technologies to automate marketing and products – eCommerce companies are following whatever is trending now.
+The world of eCommerce is rapidly evolving to meet customers’ preferences and beat the competition.
+From embracing emerging technologies to automating marketing and products – eCommerce companies are following whatever is trending.

-So, we can say the upcoming eCommerce trends are going to eliminate the customer’s doubt – whether to shop online or not, as these new trends will surely persuade everyone to the digital market.
+So, we can say the upcoming eCommerce trends will eliminate the customer’s doubt – whether to shop online or not, as these new trends will surely persuade everyone to the digital market.